Mapping the law, bridging worlds

 Exclusively open to international students, this program offers advanced studies in North American law, comparative law and international law, and looks at the growing complexity of law in a globalized world.
 Students who successfully complete this program will have acquired important analytical and research skills that will enable them to pursue successful, high-level careers.
 All courses in the program are offered in English only.

-Academic Director: Hugo Tremblay, Professor
+Academic Director: Pr Hugo Tremblay

 Programs for Visiting Student Researchers